gmlscripts/scripts/Computation/Parametric_Functions/lerp.md

 lerp
 ====

-Note: The GameMaker:Studio function of the same name produces the same results and obsoletes this script.
+Note: The GameMaker function of the same name produces the same results and obsoletes this script.

 Computes the linear interpolation between two given values.